 - Upcoming rebate and incentive programs

-In addition to rebates and renewable energy certificates, find out here how your system could be financed and actually generate income for you with the help of the feed in tariff!
+In addition to rebates and renewable energy certificates, find out here how your system installation could be financed and actually generate income for you with the help of the feed in tariff!

-The Solar Credits Program is still in effect and can save you a substantial amount on a grid connected PV system!
+The Solar Credits Program is still in effect and can save you a substantial amount on installing a grid connected PV system!
 Home owners, small businesses and community groups are all eligible for this Australian solar panel subsidy and no-one is means tested under the scheme.

 - more information on the solar panel credits program